Endzior/transactioner/README.md

 As stated in the provided coding document - a dispute should decrease available and increase held.
 It would make no sense if a Dispute could be filed on a Withdrawal - because then we would have magic money being detracted yet again.

+## Dispute can lead to a a sitatuion of negative available funds

 ## Chargeback can lead to a situation of negative available funds

 If such situation occurs for a single account: